POWER PLANT

 We continue renovation work to restore the former glory of the former power plant building and adapt it for exhibition purposes.
 Soon, an archaeological exhibition will be housed within it, featuring relics found during archaeological missions related to the operation of the Military Transit Depot at Westerplatte.

-About the Facility
+About the Power Plant Building

-More About the History of the Power Plant at Westerplatte
+More about the history of the Power Plant at Westerplatte

-Exhibition Plans
+Exhibition

 More about the individual stages of the investment implementation: